citizenfx/fivem/docs/building.md

 - error CS0246: The type or namespace name 'Hash' could not be found (are you missing a using directive or an assembly reference?)

   `fxd gen` ran before `prebuild`.
 Close the solution, re-run `fxd gen` and then reopen & build the solution again.

+- error C2039: 'basic_string' is not a member of 'std'

+  Try to add an `#include <string>` at the beginning of the vendor\range-v3\include\range\v3\range\primitives.hpp - This could be explained by how your compiler's standard libraries